pdamian/rtl-spec/README.md

 ## Dependencies
 ### libusb
+libusb is a C library that gives applications easy access to USB devices on many different operating systems.
+RTL-Spec uses the library to interface the RTL-SDR USB dongle.
 More details to libusb are available at http://www.libusb.org.
 ```sh
 $ sudo apt-get install libusb-1.0-0-dev
 ```